We are continually refining our processes to ensure that each Stone and Sawyer lamp is made to surpass our clients' expectations.

-We produce each stoneware lamp body in our studio with scrupulous attention to detail.
+We produce each stoneware lamp body in our workshop with scrupulous attention to detail.
 Ceramic as a material is highly responsive and we understand that from a vessel's inception, it must be handled and prepared with the utmost care and consistency to ensure that the final fired form, many steps later, is perfect.
 Each ceramic lamp body is carefully sanded, leveled and sponged smooth prior to bisque firing.
 After 24 hours of firing, the vessels can be removed from the kiln, washed and checked for minor surface imperfections.
 Once we are satisfied that the entire surface is unblemished, it is ready for glazing.
 We glaze our ceramic bodies by spray application of many thin layers.
 The result is a very even and consistent coating that allows only the subtle range of character of the glaze itself to vary.

-To ensure that the character of our brass hardware is enhanced and preserved, we resurface every component, some by hand, some on the lathe in our studio, prior to sealing or blackening.
+To ensure that the character of our brass hardware is enhanced and preserved, we resurface every component, some by hand, some on the lathe in our workshop, prior to sealing or blackening.
 Our Satin Brass hardware is lightly sealed with a satin finish.
 Our Blackened Brass hardware undergoes multiple plating processes, resulting in a rich, even satin black finish.